devonmoss/dit/current_issues.md

 race mode:
     - refine the send mode races in the following ways:
         - fix bug where the sound for the first char is played
-    - refine the button where we select send or copy mode for the test, lets make it so selecting one of those just highlights it and sets it as the mode that will be created when the user presses 'create race'

     - lol, am i supposed to use the 'realtime' schema?
     - is the WPM calculation correct?
 Is it special for CW?